amapoplar/Tzor/README.md

 Tzor is a Mathematicia Package for  QCD Sum rules.

 ## QCD Sum Rules
 QCD sum rules is a tools to caculate nonperturtive QCD.
 It need to caculate lots of Feynmann diagram.
-And Tzor will help us to simpify caculation procession.
+And Tzor will help us to simplify caculation procession.

 ## Tzor